nodejs/node/doc/api/http.md

   * `maxFreeSockets` {number} Maximum number of sockets to leave open in a free state.
 Only relevant if `keepAlive` is set to `true`.
     **Default:** `256`.
+  * `scheduling` {string} Scheduling strategy to apply when picking the next free socket to use.
+It can be `'fifo'` or `'lifo'`.
+    The main difference between the two scheduling strategies is that `'lifo'` selects the most recently used socket, while `'fifo'` selects the least recently used socket.
+    In case of a low rate of request per second, the `'lifo'` scheduling will lower the risk of picking a socket that might have been closed by the server due to inactivity.
+    In case of a high rate of request per second, the `'fifo'` scheduling will maximize the number of open sockets, while the `'lifo'` scheduling will keep it as low as possible.
+    **Default:** `'fifo'`.
   * `timeout` {number} Socket timeout in milliseconds.
     This will set the timeout when the socket is created.